The call for tasks for IOI 2013 has now closed.

 Analyses of alternative solutions, suggestions for grading, test data or ideas for generating test data, the motivation behind the task, and any comments related to the task are also welcome and would be highly appreciated.

-Submitted tasks must be kept in strict confidence until the end of IOI 2012.
-At this time, authors are free to do whatever they wish with the tasks, but may be asked to have them considered for IOI 2013, in which case strict confidence would have to be maintained through IOI 2013.
-All authors will be acknowledged at the close of IOI 2012.
+Submitted tasks must be kept in strict confidence until the end of IOI 2013.
+At this time, authors are free to do whatever they wish with the tasks, but may be asked to have them considered for IOI 2014, in which case strict confidence would have to be maintained through until IOI 2014.
+All authors will be acknowledged at the close of IOI 2013.

 How to Submit

-Task materials must be placed together in a single file (use .zip or .tgz for multiple files) and submitted via the Web at https://ioi.ms.mff.cuni.cz/dropbox/
+Task materials must be placed together in a single file (use .zip or .tgz for multiple files) and submitted on-line at https://ioi.ms.mff.cuni.cz/dropbox/

-When submitting a task, you have to use an authorization code “Colorado”.
+When submitting a task, you will have to enter the authorization code “Krakorec”.

 Please do not encrypt your submission: the upload page will do this automatically.

-Please note that by submitting the author asserts that he or she is authorized to grant, and does grant IOI an exclusive licence to use the material until September 30, 2012, and a non-exclusive licence to reproduce the material in perpetuity.
+Please note that by submitting the author asserts that he or she is authorized to grant, and does grant IOI an exclusive licence to use the material until July 13, 2013, and a perpetual non-exclusive transferable licence to reproduce the material.
 The author warrants that the requirements in this call for submissions are met, and that the materials will not be disclosed to any third party for the duration of the exclusive licence.

 What Happens Next

 Receipt of submissions will be confirmed via the provided contact address.
-The IOI Scientific Committee will carefully review all submissions and will select a short-list of about 12 to 15 tasks, eight of which will eventually be given at the IOI 2012 competition.
-The authors of the tasks selected for the short-list will be invited to attend the IOI 2012 as Invited Guests.
+The IOI Scientific Committee will carefully review all submissions and will select a short-list of around 10 tasks, six of which will eventually be given at the IOI 2013 competition.
+The authors of the tasks selected for the short-list will be invited to attend the IOI 2013 in Australia as Invited Guests (authors will be responsible for their travel, but IOI 2013 will cover their stay).
 However, they will not be informed prior to the competition as to whether their tasks will be used at the actual contest or whether their tasks have been substantially modified by the IOI Scientific Committee.
-The authors of tasks included in the actual competition will also be recognized by listing their name, affiliation and country in the official IOI 2012 tasks booklet (unless they specifically decline this).
+The authors of tasks included in the actual competition will also be recognized by listing their name, affiliation and country in the official IOI 2013 tasks booklet (unless they specifically decline this).

 Minimum contents of submission: